awsdocs/aws-encryption-sdk-docs/doc_source/introduction.md

 + How can I make my encrypted data portable?
 + How do I ensure that the intended recipient can read my encrypted data?
 + How can I ensure my encrypted data is not modified between the time it is written and when it is read?
++ How do I use the data keys that AWS KMS returns?

-With the AWS Encryption SDK, you define a [master key provider](concepts.md#master-key-provider) \(Java or Python\) or a [keyring](concepts.md#keyring) \(C or JavaScript\) that determines which master keys you use to protect your data\.
+With the AWS Encryption SDK, you define a [master key provider](concepts.md#master-key-provider) \(Java and Python\) or a [keyring](concepts.md#keyring) \(C, C\#/\.NET, and JavaScript\) that determines which wrapping keys you use to protect your data\.
 Then you encrypt and decrypt your data using straightforward methods provided by the AWS Encryption SDK\.
 The AWS Encryption SDK does the rest\.

 Without the AWS Encryption SDK, you might spend more effort on building an encryption solution than on the core functionality of your application\.
 The AWS Encryption SDK answers these questions by providing the following things\.